This video captured a person of interest before rioters breached the U.S. Capitol

-WASHINGTON — Among the countless pictures and videos that captured rioters swarming the U.S. Capitol, Pam Hemphill got up close and personal with one of the persons of interest wanted by the FBI.
+WASHINGTON — Among the countless pictures and videos that captured rioters swarming the U.S. Capitol, Pam Hemphill got up close and personal with one of the persons of interest wanted by DC Police.

 Hemphill, a Trump supporter from Idaho, rushed up the stairs as soon as the doors were getting smashed.
 The self-proclaimed citizen journalist spent more than 30 minutes capturing the events as rioters tried to get in and yelling at police.